Toronto Metropolitan University's Independent Student Newspaper Since 1967

 While balancing the role of being her mother’s caregiver, along with a full course load and working 24 to 32 hours a week, she was also jumping through several hoops that the school and private medical system expected her to endure in order to get help.

 Her mother was hospitalized for three weeks after being admitted to the psych ward at the Oakville Trafalgar Memorial Hospital during the peak of her mental health struggles earlier this year.
-Sharkey regards this as the first time in four months she had peace of mind, knowing her mother was safe and that she could just visit her and “be the daughter.”
+Jessica regards this as the first time in four months she had peace of mind, knowing her mother was safe and that she could just visit her and “be the daughter.”

-She says it was the best decision for their situation as it provided her mother with constant care from a connected team of medical professionals, giving Sharkey time to recoup knowing she no longer needed to worry.
+She says it was the best decision for their situation as it provided her mother with constant care from a connected team of medical professionals, giving Jessica time to recoup knowing she no longer needed to worry.
 During this time, she could prioritize aspects of her life she’d previously neglected, such as her own needs and social life to regain some sense of normalcy and balance.

 For the average TMU student, managing academics, work, a social life, household duties and maintaining one’s mental and physical health can be a struggle.
 For students who face the extra challenge of caring for an ill or aging loved one, this balancing act intensifies.